City of Bel Aire

 In 2009, I became an ICMA Credentialed Manager.
 The ICMA Credentialing Program recognizes professional local government managers who are qualified by a combination of education and experience, adherence to high standards of integrity, and an assessed commitment to lifelong learning and professional development.
 Managers are recognized by ICMA through a peer review credentialing process; this self-directed program offers an opportunity for interested ICMA members to quantify the unique expertise they bring to their community.
 The program also assists ICMA members in focusing and reflecting upon their lifelong professional development experience.
 ICMA Credentialed Managers are viewed with growing distinction by local governing bodies and progressive, civically engaged communities

-I am married to Denise.
-We have one son, Alex, who is in 9th grade and one daughter, Jenna, who is in 6th grade.
+I am married to Denise who is a teacher for the Rosehill School District.
+We have one son, Alex, who is a junior and one daughter, Jenna, who is in 8th grade.
 We live in Bel Aire and very much enjoy this community.

 Talk to Ty...